Park No. 567

 About the Location

-Historically, the land was transferred to the Chicago Park District in 2011 from city ownership.
-It has since been developed into a pocket park that complements the ambitious vision of the 606 project.
+This little glimpse of green came under the Chicago Park District's care in 2011, transferred from city ownership.
+Since then, it's been developed into a thoughtful pocket park that complements the larger vision of the 606 project.

 All Features & Facilities